 If you receive gift cards for special events or birthdays, you can use them for your monthly expenses.
 Using gift cards makes it easy to track specific bills because when the funds are depleted on the card, you’ll need to log into your account and add a new card.

 You can take that opportunity to evaluate if you still need or want the service.
 Even if you don’t receive gift cards from friends or family, you can purchase cards yourself to use for subscription services.
 You might even be able to cash in credit card rewards to buy the gift cards at a discount.

-Nearly every expert we interviewed mentioned canceling gym subscriptions as an easy way to save money.
+Canceling gym memberships or fitness subscriptions is an easy way to save money.
 With so many free, at-home workouts available, not to mention running, walking, hiking or cycling, a gym membership may be a luxury you don’t need.
-“You’ll save money over time by canceling the membership subscription and finding ways to exercise at home or outside,” Alexander points out.

 While you’re at it, take a look at any online fitness classes or health and fitness apps that you no longer need or use.
 You can find plenty of free videos on YouTube or streaming services to keep you moving, and Facebook is full of free fitness support communities to help you stay motivated.

 Planning ahead and cooking at home can save you a ton of money.
 Start small by planning a week of meals and creating a grocery list from that.
 Once you know what groceries you need, you can check for sales or coupons at grocery stores near you.
 You could even plan to use your leftovers the next day, saving you time and money.

 Most online sites offer the convenience of having automatic shipments delivered to you every month.
 While this service is very helpful and may be necessary for some items, as time goes on, you may find that you no longer need some of these.